HR and Virtual Reality

 So where are HR teams making the most out of virtual tech?

 Virtual recruitment is the process of using technology and digital platforms to conduct recruitment activities remotely.
 It involves leveraging tools such as video conferencing, online assessments, and digital job boards to source, screen, and interview candidates.
 Virtual recruitment can be used for various hiring needs, such as remote or hybrid work, and it can also be useful when hiring across different locations or time zones.
-The use of virtual recruitment can help organizations to save time and reduce costs associated with traditional recruitment processes, as it eliminates the need for in-person interviews, travel expenses, and physical space for recruitment events.
+The use of virtual recruitment can help organisations to save time and reduce costs associated with traditional recruitment processes, as it eliminates the need for in-person interviews, travel expenses, and physical space for recruitment events.
 Virtual recruitment can also increase access to a wider talent pool and improve the candidate experience by making the process more convenient and flexible.

 There are several companies that use virtual reality (VR) for recruitment, and the trend is growing as more and more organisations look for innovative ways to attract and engage job candidates.
 Here are a few examples: